NREL/SOEP-QSS-Test/Agenda.md

   - Added an ObserverGraph model to demo/test computational observers/observees
   - UpstreamSampler switch behavior resolved by QSS bug fix
   - Case600 & Case600FF: Buildings 9 versions give wrong QSS results: Non-SI units present: Investigating
-  - Guideline36 & ASHRAE2006: Some event indicator 2nd derivatives are off: Investigating to isolate cause
+  - Guideline36 & ASHRAE2006: Some event indicator 2nd derivatives are off: Investigating to isolate cause: Non-SI units present
+  - Where would non-SI units be a problem?
+Are directional derivative seeds assumed to be in variable or SI units?

 ## Agenda: 2022/11/30
 - Revised QSS is working as hoped